Mark-Langston/Mark-Langston/README.md

 ## About Me
  * 🎓 Pursuing an undergraduate Computer Science degree.
  * 📖 In my free time I build computers and dabble with programming projects.
  * 💻 I’m currently working on a project involving a Postgres Database and JavaFX Front-end that can be found [here](https://github.com/Mark-Langston/Marks_Computer_Builds_Remote).
-The front-end is able to connect to a remote Postgres database, I've used both Render and AWS RDS for my initial testing.
-Making my tables public was a big lesson learned.
-For now, I'll be slowly developing out this project while I wait for my next big inspiration.

 ## My GitHub Stats